Career Timeline of Kenny Smith: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Kenny Smith made an impact.

-Kenny Smith, nicknamed "the Jet", is an American sports commentator and former NBA player.
-He played from 1987 to 1997 for several teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
-Most notably, he secured back-to-back NBA championships with the Houston Rockets.
+Kenny "The Jet" Smith is an American sports commentator and former professional basketball player.
+He played in the NBA from 1987 to 1997 for six teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
+Smith achieved significant success with the Houston Rockets, winning two consecutive NBA championships.
+Following his playing career, Smith transitioned to broadcasting, becoming a well-known sports commentator.

 November 6, 1987: NBA Debut

-On November 6, 1987, Kenny Smith made his NBA debut for the Sacramento Kings in their season opener against the Golden State Warriors, scoring 11 points with five assists in Sacramento's win.
+On November 6, 1987, Kenny Smith made his NBA debut for the Sacramento Kings, scoring 11 points with five assists in a win against the Golden State Warriors.

-In 1987, Kenny Smith earned consensus first-team All-American honors as a senior in college and was drafted by Sacramento in the first round of the 1987 NBA draft with the sixth overall pick.
-Later that year, Kenny Smith was named to the NBA All-Rookie First Team with the Kings.
+In 1987, Kenny Smith earned consensus first-team All-American honors, was drafted by Sacramento in the first round of the NBA draft, and was named to the NBA All-Rookie First Team.

 After the 1989-90 season, Kenny Smith and Roy Marble were traded to the Houston Rockets in exchange for John Lucas and Tim McCormick.